Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Discussion

+The cumulative fluence distributions of the detected pulses are well described as power-laws above the fluence completeness threshold (Figure~\ref{fig:fluence_cdfs}), consistent with one of the defining observational characteristics of GP emission.
+Interestingly, the inferred power-law indices differ significantly between the MP2 and MP3 phase regions.
+The MP3-associated pulses exhibit a comparatively shallow slope ($\alpha=-2.61$), consistent with the canonical power-law indices commonly reported for GP-emitting pulsars such as the Crab pulsar~\citep{karuppusamy_giant_2010} and PSR~B1937$+$21~\citep{mckeeDetailedStudyGiant2019}.
+In contrast, the MP2-associated pulses exhibit a much steeper fluence distribution ($\alpha=-6.26$), although similarly steep indices have also been reported for individual observations of PSR~B1937$+$21~\citep{mckeeDetailedStudyGiant2019}.

-Furthermore, all GPs with widths $\leq 10~\mu$s originate from a narrow pulse phase window corresponding to one of the main-pulse components, and these pulses also exhibit the highest S/N. The clear separation in width and S/N distributions between the MP2 and MP3-associated pulses suggests that the two phase regions may correspond to distinct GP emission regimes.
+Furthermore, all GPs with widths $\leq 10~\mu$s originate from a narrow pulse phase window corresponding to one of the main-pulse components, and these pulses also exhibit the highest S/N (see Figures~\ref{fig:pp_combined}C and \ref{fig:pp_combined}D).
+The clear separation in width and S/N distributions between the MP2 and MP3-associated pulses suggests that the two phase regions may correspond to distinct GP emission regimes.
+However, unlike the width and S/N distributions, the fluence distributions of the MP2 and MP3-associated pulses show a weaker distinction, with the MP3-associated pulses tending to exhibit lower fluences (see Figure~\ref{fig:pp_combined}E).

+We also searched for any preferential ordering between consecutive MP2 and MP3-associated GPs within individual observing epochs.
+While consecutive pulses frequently originate from the same phase region, we do not find any evidence for a preferred ordering between the MP2 and MP3 populations, with the numbers of MP2$\rightarrow$MP3 and MP3$\rightarrow$MP2 transitions being identical within our sample.

 The extremely narrow widths and high S/N values of the MP3-associated pulses are reminiscent of canonical GPs observed in sources such as the Crab pulsar, which are characterized by very short durations and high peak intensities.
-In contrast, the broader and generally lower S/N pulses detected from the MP2 phase region may represent the high-fluence tail of a broader single-pulse energy distribution, similar to the so-called `giant micropulses' observed in pulsars such as Vela \citep{johnstonHighTimeResolution2001}.
+In contrast, the broader and generally lower S/N pulses detected from the MP2 phase region may represent the high-fluence tail of a broader single-pulse energy distribution, similar to the so-called `giant micropulses' observed in pulsars such as Vela~\citep{johnstonHighTimeResolution2001}.
 While both populations satisfy our operational GP selection criteria, their distinct observational properties point to potentially different emission conditions or magnetospheric regions within the same pulsar.